zenidith/portfolio/README.md

 # portfolio
 <h2> kayne_web_dev </h2>

-My portfolio website done for Coder Factory Academy as a project, but viewable by other students, future employers/clients as well as LinkedIn fraternity.
+My portfolio website done for Coder Factory Academy as a project, but viewable by other students, future employers/clients as well as LinkedIn fraternity. <a href="https://goo.gl/Y7w6YD">presentation</a>

 ## Tools and Resources